 “South Africa produces a large percentage of maize for the SADC region.
 Forty-two per cent of maize in the entire SADC region comes from South Africa and 14 SADC member States import 69% of their maize from South Africa,” he pointed out.

-Sihlobo added that South Africa’s summer crop basket, which included soy beans, sunflowers, sorghum and peanuts, had decreased 27%.
-South Africa’s maize production, a staple food for many citizens, had decreased 30% since last year.
+Sihlobo added that South Africa’s summer crop basket, which included soy beans, sunflowers, sorghum and peanuts, had decreased by 27%.
+South Africa’s maize production, a staple food for many citizens, had decreased by 30% since last year.

 The country had also made great strides in maize production on a yearly comparative level, owing to the improved quality of seeds and the improved practices of farmers in local communities.